5 women chefs : Emma Cardarelli.

 What have you learned from the places you’ve visited around the world, and how have they affected your personal style?

-In England, I was working at a one Michelin star restaurant and I learned more classical French techniques.
+When I was in England, I was working at a one Michelin star restaurant and I learned more classical French techniques.
 I also learned a little bit about the molecular style of cuisine.

 In a few words, what’s your approach to food?